mkcr-innovations/integration-app-client/client/docs/AppDataSchemaInstanceDto.md

 ### NewAppDataSchemaInstanceDto

-`func NewAppDataSchemaInstanceDto(id string, appId string, userId string, appDataSchemaId string, appDataSchemaRevision string, ) *AppDataSchemaInstanceDto`
+`func NewAppDataSchemaInstanceDto(id string, appId string, userId string, ) *AppDataSchemaInstanceDto`

 NewAppDataSchemaInstanceDto instantiates a new AppDataSchemaInstanceDto object This constructor will assign default values to properties that have it defined,